-Engineering students at IACs receive hands-on training and real world experience in energy engineering and management.
+Engineering students at KIAC receive hands-on training and real world experience in energy engineering and management.
 The program provides students with experience in process systems, plant systems, and energy systems.
 Students gain valuable knowledge on evaluating the efficiency of key industrial operations, systems, and processes

-IAC students work closely with the participating faculty to perform an examination of potential
+KIAC students work closely with the participating faculty to perform an examination of potential

-IAC students graduate with the skills to use instrumentation and diagnostic equipment, work safely in an industrial environment, communicate effectively through written reports and presentations, and work together as a team to achieve a common goal.
+KIAC students graduate with the skills to use instrumentation and diagnostic equipment, work safely in an industrial environment, communicate effectively through written reports and presentations, and work together as a team to achieve a common goal.